lambdaclass/concrete/ROADMAP.md

 This document is the active execution plan.
 It answers one question:
 **what should happen next, in what order?**

-**Current frontier: Phase 6.** Phases 1–5 are done.
+**Current frontier: Phase 6.** Phases 1–5 are done and removed from this active roadmap.
 Phases 1–2 were folded into CHANGELOG.md and design docs; Phases 3–4 closed (core-complete) — their detailed records are [docs/PHASE3_OBLIGATION_CORE_AUDIT.md](docs/PHASE3_OBLIGATION_CORE_AUDIT.md) and